pramcodes/Woofer/README.md

 - **Feed Posting:**
   - Share updates, posts, and multimedia content on a centralized feed that reaches all your followers.

+## Technologies used
+Made use of Android studio to build the java and run the app in the android emulator.
+PHP was used to make the API endpoints to emable database access from the application.
+We used mySQL to setup the database.

 ## Code Structure